Azmads/Local-NLP-agent/README.md

 # Local-NLP-agent
-Building a local model using different LLMs, by implementing an easy to use GUI
+Building a local model using different LLMs, by implementing an easy to use GUI Local NLP agent Working APP of an all in one LLM browser capable of using Deepseek, llama, mistral or other LLMs LOCALLY or even Chatgpts API with tokens and can also read files/documentation for the user - useable but currently in alpha build

 - Had to make sure all libraries were downloaded into Pycharm - langchain; openai; ollama; streamlit
 - Had to download the ollama from ollama.com